International

 Foreign Trade

-Norway has a very open economy, with trade representing 71% of GDP (World Bank, latest data available).
+Norway has a very open economy, with trade representing 80% of GDP (World Bank, latest data available).
 Traditionally, the country exports energy-intensive products and imports high-technology items.
-Norway is among the top 20 exporters of oil and the second-largest natural gas and seafood exporter in the world.
-Petroleum oils and gases represent more than 60% of total exports.
-Seafood is also among the most exported products (4.9%).
-Imports are led by motor cars (8.5%), petroleum, and nickel (data Comtrade).
+Norway is among the top 20 exporters of oil and natural gas and the second biggest seafood exporter in the world.
+In 2023, exports were led by petroleum gas (34.8%), petroleum oils (32%), fresh or chilled fish (5.3%), unwrought aluminium (2.1%), and fish fillets (1.8%); whereas imports were more diversified and comprised chiefly motor cars (6.4%), petroleum oils (5.4%), nickel mattes (2.8%), telephone sets (2.2%), and automatic data-processing machines (2.0% - Comtrade).

 Source: World Trade Organisation (WTO) ; Latest available data